The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 Meaning

-• “This is a Bash script, and Bash resides at /bin/bash.”
+• "This is a bash script, and bash is located at /bin/bash."

-• The kernel will always invoke /bin/bash to run the script.
+• The kernel always executes /bin/bash when running this script.

 Advantages